Loading Events

 Maria Ressa ’86

-CEO and Co-Founder, Rappler; Professor of Practice, Columbia University’s School of International and Public Affairs (SIPA)
+CEO and Co-founder of Rappler, Nobel Peace Prize Laureate, Professor of Practice, Columbia University’s School of International and Public Affairs (SIPA)

 Josh Boak ’01